 Your basic monthly budget: The Ins

 The list of income streams and amounts can be short and disheartening.
 I know it is to me.
 Face it.
-You really need to know!
+You really need to know to set up your monthly budget!

 There are three Ins in my family: my husband’s salary, child benefit and my freelancer’s income if any.
 Period.